svn2github/akismet/trunk/readme.txt

 * Increased the minimum supported WordPress version to 4.0.
 * Added compatibility with comments submitted via the REST API.
+* Improved the progress indicator on the "Check for Spam" button.

 = 3.3.4 =